German doctor warns physicians: never again partake in atrocities

 The results of her examination, reported in the Journal of the American College of Radiology, shed light on the actions of radiologists in Nazi Germany.

 German medical doctors, for example, used radiation to forcibly sterilize 7,200 disabled women in the mid-1930s.
-Later, they used chest X-rays to identify Poles with tuberculosis for“special treatment,” a Nazi euphemism for murder.
+Later, they used chest X-rays to identify Poles with tuberculosis for “special treatment,” a Nazi euphemism for murder.

 “In this whole process, the doctors said, ‘we are the ones who will do it.’
 They wanted to be in charge.
 They wanted to be the ones who decided,” Eckert said.